-The nursing curriculum of Roseman University of Health Science's College of Nursing is built on a foundation of liberal arts and sciences integrated throughout the nursing courses.
+All the Six-Point Mastery Learning components reinforce one another and contribute to an unparalleled educational environment.
 Course progression is designed to integrate pre-requisite learning with new concepts to further develop critical thinking, clinical judgment and nursing knowledge and skills.